OndrejKincl/DuckChess.jl/README.md

 # DuckChess.jl

 This is an extremely experimental engine for a variant of chess known as [duckchess](https://duckchess.com/) implemented in Julia.
-Please note that making good chess engines is a complicated and time-consuming task (especially in C).
+Please note that making good chess engines is a complicated and time-consuming task.
 Even more so for unusual chess variants, where there is often a lack of data and theoretical knowledge.

 Features: